STScI-MIRI/MIRI_all_configs/README.md

 Each section uses for-loops to generate a list of possible configurations for that mode and append them to a master pandas dataframe.
 These sections need to be updated manually for any changes to the list of possible configurations.

-The list is then queried against CRDS using `crds.getrecommendations()`
+The list is then queried against CRDS using `crds.getrecommendations()` and the output is sorted into '.txt' files by filter type.